 Kerry Fiallo is a New York native and copywriter at Simon & Schuster.
 A lifelong voracious reader, she has a particular fondness for ghost stories, history, and anything to do with Mary Shelley, Ada Lovelace, and the Brontë sisters.
 The only thing she may love more than books is black tea, but they do often go well together.
 You can find her on Twitter as she navigates through literature, pop culture, and fandom: @ReadingInNYC.

-Erin Flaaen is a corporate marketing assistant at Simon and Schuster.
-Despite her innocent appearance, she loves dark stories, having been strongly influenced by Flannery O’Connor and William Faulkner as a teenager.
-Originally from Arizona, she moved to New York in 2014 and now spends her days being constantly confused by the weather, craving Mexican food, and reading books on trains.
+Erin Flaaen is a corporate marketing coordinator at Simon and Schuster.
+She loves dark stories, devours historical fiction, and still has a soft spot for great YA.
+(A short list of her favorite authors would include Emma Donoghue—not just for ROOM—Lisa See, George Saunders, David Ebershoff, Jeannette Walls, Shirley Jackson, Scott Westerfeld, David Levithan, and Libba Bray.)
+Originally from Arizona, she moved to New York in 2014 and now spends her days being constantly confused by the weather, craving Mexican food, and reading books on buses.

-Julianna Haubner joined Simon & Schuster in September 2014 after completing the Columbia Publishing Course.
-She graduated from Colby College with a B.A. in English and history.
-A lifelong reader, Julianna is a fan of literary and historical fiction, biographies, and narrative non-fiction.
-You can find her on Twitter @jhaubner2.
+Julianna Haubner is an associate editor at the Simon & Schuster imprint, which she joined in September 2014 after completing the Columbia Publishing Course.
+She graduated from Colby College with a B.A. in English and history, and happily lives her life according to the three B’s: Books, Baking, and Bravo.
+A lifelong reader, Julianna is a compulsive borrower, buyer, and collector of literary and historical fiction, biographies, and cultural history.
+She’s on Twitter @jhaubner2, and is behind your favorite bookstagrams @offtheshelfofficial.

-Tolani Osan joined Simon & Schuster’s Associate’s Program in 2015 where she spent her first rotation in S&S publicity.
-She recently earned a Master’s in Publishing & Writing from Emerson College.
+Tolani Osan is a Marketing Associate at Simon & Schuster.
 A daughter of Nigerian immigrants, Tolani enjoys literary fiction about the tensions between cultures and classes.
 Her favorite book is Khaled Hosseini’s “A Thousand Splendid Suns,” which she’s made a pact with herself to revisit every three years.
+She also founded and runs her own blog, TolanisLifeLessons.com.
 You can enjoy her musings about pop culture, fashion, and literature on Twitter @TolaniHerself.

 Stu Smith is a California native, raised on healthy doses of John Steinbeck and Jack London.
 When asked about his formative years, he is likely to respond “the only good things to ever come out of Sacramento were me and Joan Didion”.
 Now a proud resident of New York City, he can be found on warm days lounging in Central Park with his dog on his lap and a manuscript in his hand.